INSTRUCTIONS FOR NEW PATIENTS

 Please read the Coronavirus Precautions

-2. All patients should wear a face mask.
+1. All patients should wear a face mask.
 Please bring a freshly washed face mask from home.
-If you cannot supply your own, we have a limited supply and will be provided one as long as supplies last.
+If you cannot supply your own, we can provide one as long as supplies last.

 Area(s) of Concern

 If you like, you can download the leg diagram form below and use it in one of the three ways.

 1. Mark your areas of concern with the application you used to open it, save and download it into the AVC Vein and Medical Questionnaire form as .pdf or Word (.docx) file.

 2. Print out the diagram, mark it, then scan or photograph it and upload the image to the AVC Vein and Medical Questionnaire form.